moduIo/Deep-Learning/README.md

 ## CIFAR-10
 Implements a CNN in Keras for image classification on the CIFAR-10 dataset (https://www.cs.toronto.edu/~kriz/cifar.html).
-My model improves the baseline accuracy by 7.53% in 30 fewer epochs and achieves 86.53% accuracy after 20 epochs.
+My model: 83.87% validation accuracy in 10 epochs, and 88.17% after 25 epochs.

 ## Reinforcement Learning
 Implementation of Q-learning using the OpenAI Gym environment.

 ## Transfer Learning
-Use Inception model as a pretrained feature extractor.
+Uses Inception model as a pretrained feature extractor on CIFAR-10.